GIngleby16/LogMXNetBeans/README.md

 Go to Plugins/Downloaded/Add Plugins to install.

-See the WIKI for help using the plugin.
+See the <a href='https://github.com/GIngleby16/LogMXNetBeans/wiki'>WIKI</a> for help using the plugin.

 ## What is Log MX?